ducakar/TextureReplacer/README.md

 Known Issues
 ------------

+* Clouds from EVE are only reflected when on/near the ground or over 160 km.
-* Clouds from development version of EVE are not properly relfected.
+* Clouds from development version of EVE are not properly reflected.
-* Textures are sometimes not replaced for Kerbals in transparent pods.
+* Kerbals in transparent pods are not personalised in several situations.
 * Cabin-specific IVA suits don't persist through scene switches while on EVA.
+* Reloading game database in the space centre scene resets per-game setings.
-* IVA visor texture is applied to EVA Kerbals if game database is reloaded while in the main menu.
+* Reloading game database in the main menu switches IVA visor texture.

 Change Log
 ----------

-* 2.2.90
+* 2.3
     - major code refactoring
+    - removed most of code that had to run per-frame, mechanisms provided by Unity/KSP exploited instead
-    - IVA personalisation is now triggered via a component bound to internal models, which makes it completelyreliable, even with transparent pods and without need for other mods to manually call event methods
+    - IVA personalisation is now triggered via a component bound to internal models instead of multiple event methods, which makes it simpler, more reliable and without need for other mods to manually call event methods
-    - general texture replacement is now completely reliable
+    - general texture replacement is now completely reliable and in one pass
-    - no code runs per-frame any more, unless you have real reflections enabled
+    - per-frame reflection updater only runs when real reflections are enabled
+    - GUI is only loaded during the space centre scene
 * 2.2.6
     - new and more robust method for hiding meshes during reflection generation
     - fixed `isVisorReflectionEnabled` being ignored for real reflections